 What is the Cost of a Replacement Blower Motor Resistor?

 You can still drive your car despite a faulty blower motor resistor.
-However, you’ll probably find it uncomfortable to have the blower running at one speed setting the entire time.
+However, you’ll probably find it uncomfortable to have the blower running at one speed setting the entire time or having limited access to certain settings.